GwynethLlewelyn/update-motd.d/README.md

 ---
 ### 30-hdd
-This script will output a usage/free histogram for all hard disks found in the system (as well as a percentage).
+This script will output a usage/free histogram for all hard disks found in the system (as well as displaying the percentages).
 Note that some Unix variants may display all filesystems instead of just the actual hard disks (i.e., including remotely mounted systems); the script tries to figure out the more popular device names and just show statistics for those, but some errors may occur on certain hardware.

 Actual information is retrieved using the `df` command, which is part of the GNU Core Utilities.